#303 · 3-26-26 · Catherinian Russia

 The Future He Could Not Imagine

-Inferior Ne is the ISFJ's most profound blind spot: the inability to model possibilities, to generate multiple scenarios for how a situation might unfold, to anticipate the unintended consequences of one's actions.
-Peter III's political career is a textbook case of this failing.
-He acted, repeatedly and with apparent confidence, in ways that a more Ne-capable person would have immediately recognized as politically suicidal.
-He insulted his wife publicly at state dinners while simultaneously making it known that he intended to replace her with Elizaveta Vorontsova.
-He wore Prussian uniforms and displayed Prussian decorations in a country that had just spent years at war with Prussia.
-He announced plans to redirect the Russian military from its current deployments to a Holstein border dispute that no one in Russia considered important.
-He did all of this while the guards regiments — his most immediate military support — watched and drew their conclusions.
+Inferior Ne is the ISFJ's most profound blind spot: the inability to model how a situation might unfold.
+Peter III insulted his wife publicly while making clear he intended to replace her, wore Prussian uniforms in a country that had just spent years at war with Prussia, and announced plans to redirect the Russian military to a Holstein border dispute no one considered important.
+The guards regiments watched and drew their conclusions.

 Why ISFJ Over ESTJ